Glowing Holidays is reader-supported. We may earn commissions if you buy through our links.

 Do you have a tree or buy a new live tree every year and then add more decorations to your tree every year?

-Or are you the person who goes for a new color scheme every few years and then goes all out to decorate your tree and home in that color?
+Or are you the person who tries a new color scheme every few years and then goes all out to decorate your tree and home in that color?

-I have done both.
-I used the same tree for many years and added more ornaments every year.
-I am sure many of you have too.
+I have done both, as I am sure many of you have.
+I have used the same tree for many years and add a few new ornaments every year.

 The Best Way to Build Up Your Christmas Tree Decoration Collection Slowly